-Here is a roundup for programs available to families in Minnesota (for the full national list, check out this list from Saving Dollars and Sense!).
+Here is a roundup for programs available to families in Minnesota!

 AudioFile SYNC – Teens age 13 and up can download two audiobooks each week for FREE.

 Half Price Books – For kids and teens!
 Kids 14 or younger who read 15 minutes per day and reach a total of 300 minutes can claim Bookworm Bucks.
-Have your child take their completed reading log to their local store to earn Bookworm Bucks before August 29th.
+Have your child take their completed reading log to their local store to earn Bookworm Bucks before the end of summer (see website for updates).
 Teens can earn Bookwork Bucks by reading books and reviewing them.

 Junie B Jones Reading Club – Sign up and get a FREE starter Kit that includes a copy of Junie B Jones and the Stupid Smelly Bus, Activity sheets and a membership ID card while supplies last.
 (UPDATE – the physical kits are no longer available, but you can download the complete Reading Log and Activity Brochure.)

 Chuck E. Cheese – Earn FREE tokens every time your child reads.
 Just print off a Reading Rewards Calendar and get 10 free play points when it’s filled out and turned in.
 (They have other rewards for kids as well, including silly ones like a “No Nose Picking Calendar” for preschoolers!)

 Scholastic Summer Reading Challenge – Starting May 4th, kids can visit a special Scholastic Summer Read-a-Palooza zone where they can start and keep their reading streaks, earn special rewards, and more.
 Kids can also download and print a report of their reading progress to share with their parent, educator, librarian, or group leader.